rfo909/CFT/doc/Doc.md

 00000001
 ```

-The ".bin" calls the function "bin" inside the integer object.
 Parantheses are optional when no parameters.

 ## Another example